gauge-sh/tach/README.md

 ```python3
 modguard init .
 ```
 By running `modguard init` from the root of your python project, modguard will inspect and declare boundaries on each python package within your project.
-Additionally, each accessed member of that package will be decorated with `public` automatically.
+Additionally, each accessed member of that package will be decorated with `public`.

 This will automatically create boundaries and define your public interface for each package within your project, and instantly get your project to passing `modguard .`